 The college's financial aid program assists students who are unable to meet their expenses entirely from their own family resources.
 Students must be enrolled in an eligible degree or certificate program in order to be considered for financial assistance, and must meet both qualitative and quantitative standards for satisfactory progress.
 These standards are described in the Financial Aid Handbook.
-Completion of the Free Application for Federal Student Aid form (F.A.F.S.A.) is required for consideration for Pell Grants, Perkins Loans, Work Study, Supplemental Educational Opportunity Grants, Stafford Loans and the New Hampshire Incentive Program.
+Completion of the Free Application for Federal Student Aid form (F.A.F.S.A.) is required for consideration for Pell Grants, Perkins Loans, Work Study, Supplemental Educational Opportunity Grants and Stafford Loans.
 The application is available in the college's Financial Aid Office, at local high schools, and online at www.FAFSA.ed.gov.